-The following explains the rationale behind the each of the general requirements for M.A. students in the department, and outlines the procedure students should follow to satisfy them.
+The following explains the rationale behind each of the general requirements for M.A. students in the department, and outlines the procedures students should follow to satisfy them.

-Each new student is assigned an interim advisor, that is, a graduate faculty member with whom the student can discuss the course of his/her study in the initial stages.
-Upon arrival, the student should meet as soon as possible with the assigned interim advisor to chart a plan of course work and the student should meet quarterly with the advisor to keep him/her apprised of his/her progress.
-It is the student's task to take the initiative for these meetings, and the advisor's to file a formal progress report once a year.
-Once the student has determined the area of specialization and the faculty member he/she would like to work with, he/she should discuss this with the interim advisor and appoint a permanent advisor.
+Each new student is assigned an interim adviser, that is, a graduate faculty member with whom the student can discuss the course of their study in the initial stages.
+Upon arrival, the student should meet as soon as possible with the assigned interim adviser to chart a plan of course work and the student should meet quarterly with the adviser to keep the adviser apprised of the student's progress.
+It is the student's responsibility to take the initiative for these meetings, and the adviser's to file a formal progress report once a year.
+Once the student has determined the area of specialization and the faculty member they would like to work with, they should discuss this with the interim adviser and appoint a permanent adviser.